linode/docs/docs/guides/security/monitoring/visualize-server-security-on-centos-7-with-an-elastic-stack-and-wazuh/index.md

 modified: 2019-01-31
 modified_by:
   name: Linode
-title: "How to Visualize Server Security on CentOS 7"
-h1_title: "Visualize Server Security on CentOS 7 with an Elastic Stack and Wazuh"
+title: "Visualize Server Security on CentOS 7 with an Elastic Stack and Wazuh"
-enable_h1: true
+title_meta: "How to Visualize Server Security on CentOS 7"
 contributor:
   name: Andrew Lescher
   link: https://www.linkedin.com/in/andrew-lescher-87027940/